 License Protection Attorney

-Traffic Ticket Attorney, serving York, Harrisburg, Lancaster
+Traffic Ticket Attorney Serving York, Harrisburg, Lancaster

 In today’s world a car is a necessity.
 Most people rely on their car for work and their day to day activities, whether for work, shopping, going to the doctor, picking their children up from school or for emergencies.
 Protecting your driving privileges in the event of a traffic violation is imperative.

 How can I avoid losing my license?
 Do I need a lawyer?

 A suspended driver’s license can be reinstated by winning the violation that caused the suspension, or by paying a fine and following through with the restoration requirements outlined in PennDOT’s written notice.
 However, under Pennsylvania law, repeated violation of certain laws, including serious traffic offenses, can result in revocation of one’s driving privileges for a period of no less than 5 years.

 The consequences of losing your driving privileges can be terrible.
-If you are at risk of losing your license or driving privileges, either as a result of a Court notice or a notice from PennDOT you should contact an experienced Harrisburg traffic ticket lawyer immediately.
+If you are at risk of losing your license or driving privileges, either as a result of a Court notice or a notice from PennDOT you should contact an experienced traffic ticket lawyer immediately.
 Colgan & Associates, LLC is experienced in this area of the law and will represent you professionally and effectively so that your rights are protected.

-Our legal team serves all of South Central Pennsylvania including Gettysburg, Camp Hill, Carlisle, Harrisburg, Mechanicsburg, York, Adams County, Cumberland County, Dauphin County, Perry County, York County and surrounding areas.
+Including: Gettysburg, Camp Hill, Carlisle, Harrisburg, Mechanicsburg, York, Adams County, Cumberland County, Dauphin County, Perry County, York County and surrounding areas.